RaviSriTejaKuriseti/Seam-Carving/README.md

-# SeamCarving-using-Python
+# Seam-Carving Using Python
-This is method to shorten image by removing selective pixels For more details refer this url https://en.wikipedia.org/wiki/Seam_carving The principle involved is Dynamic Programming and Arrays.
+This is method to shorten image by removing selective pixels For more details refer this link https://en.wikipedia.org/wiki/Seam_carving The principle involved is Dynamic-Programming.
-For working of program, open the .py file and change the name of flower_gray.pgm to the pgm file you want in the same directory.
+For working of program, run the program in terminal and enter the name of the pgm file for which you want to get the white paths
 The final.pgm produced will have some white paths and they are removed during photo editing.